 - Interest in the interdisciplinary nature of and synergy between various creative fields

-Contact a Media School academic advisor and schedule an appointment to explore your options.
+Contact your Media School academic advisors and schedule an appointment to explore your options.
 Complete information about the requirements for the major can be found in the College of Arts and Sciences Bulletin.

 - Department website